Christina-Kashevar/rsschool-cv/cv.md

 - e-mail.: christi_k@mail.ru

 My **goal** is to get required knowledge and start a career as a Junior Front-End Developer.
 I am interested in this profession because it is dynamic and rapidly developing.
 This is a great opportunity to learn something new and interact with intelligent people.
-I have no experience as a programmer but I`m a fast-learner, well-organized and responsible worker.
-Positive, polite, cheerful and stubborn in achieving the final result.

 I have basic skills in working with programming technologies such as: